Er1c-Chen/Er1c-Chen/README.md

     A bit of philosophy📚

-    And money by the way💰

--Currently working as a ctrl+C/V engineer.😅
+-Currently working as a ctrl+C/V engineer.
 ### Get to know more
 E-mail:eric_chen@mail.dlut.edu.cn